gagand29/ourmainapp/README.md

 ## Project Status

+⚠️ **Work in Progress**:
+The project is actively being developed and enhanced with new features.
+Here's what has been implemented so far:

-⚠️ **Work in Progress**: The project is still under development.
-Basic functionalities like user registration and login have been implemented.
+User Registration and Login: Basic functionalities for user registration and login have been implemented, allowing users to create accounts and securely log in.

+**User Profiles:** Users can now personalize their profiles by uploading avatars and updating their profile information.

+**Content Posting:** The ability to create and manage blog posts has been added.
+Users can create, edit, and delete their own blog posts.

+**File Uploads:** Users can upload files, such as avatars, to personalize their profiles.

 Future updates will include additional features such as user profiles, content posting, and live search.

 ## Getting Started